Core Leadership Group

-Mrs Penni Kerr BA (Hons) QTLS Deputy Head (Curriculum) and Head of Business Studies
+Mrs Penni Kerr BA (Hons) QTLS Deputy Head (Curriculum); Head of Business Studies and Teacher of Business

 Penni joined More House School as Head of Business Studies in April 2014 and was appointed Deputy Head (Curriculum) in September 2015.

 She has almost twenty years’ experience in Sales and Marketing, including running her own Marketing Consultancy in Singapore.
 After returning to the UK, Penni had a career change to teaching in 2008 and before joining More House, was Programme Manager responsible for the Business and Travel and Tourism teaching at Farnborough College of Technology where she also taught Business Studies at Level 2, 3 and Degree level.

 Penni’s main responsibility is to develop a wide and engaging curriculum for the school which takes into account age, aptitude and need of each pupil.
 Penni holds a BA (hons) from the University of Central Lancashire, and QTLS.

-Mr Fred Pennell BEd (Hons) Deputy Head (Head of Boarding); Teacher of Physical Education
+Mr Fred Pennell BEd (Hons) Deputy Head (Head of Boarding); Teacher of Mathematics and Physical Education

 Mrs Meriel Davenport MRCSLT RSA DipSpLD Director of Assessment and Therapy